 This Strategy outlines Platform Housing Group’s ambitious plans for the development of new affordable homes as set out in the Strategic Plan 2018-23.
 The strategy is wide-ranging covering our targets for new homes, the type of homes to be built, the geographical areas of activity, external influences and risks to the new homes programme.

-Click the preview image or the following link to download a copy of our Diversity and Inclusion Strategy - Platform Housing Group [pdf] 16MB
+Click the preview image or the following link to download a copy of our Equality, Diversity and Inclusion Strategy 2021-26.pdf [pdf] 473KB

 Our vision is to be an inclusive and fair workplace; creating a place where people can be themselves and feel that their differences are valued and used to drive our business forward.
 We are creating a culture where people understand and respect each other’s differences; a flexible and supportive working environment that fosters a sense of belonging and where we can all deliver our best.